vigneshavm/Interview-questions/Vaisala.md

 ## 9️⃣ Dead Letter Queue (DLQ)

+Here’s how you can structure your response in an **interview setting** when asked about **Dead Letter Queues (DLQs) in AWS**.
+This version is conversational, confident, and tailored for technical interviews:

-Q: What is a Dead Letter Queue in AWS?
+#### **Q: What is a Dead Letter Queue in AWS?**
-A: DLQ stores failed messages that couldn’t be processed successfully after multiple retries.

-Example:
-SQS triggers Lambda → if Lambda fails 3 times → message goes to DLQ for manual inspection.

-Benefits:

-Avoid data loss

-Identify problematic messages

-Debug failed events safely

-Follow-Up Qs:
+A Dead Letter Queue, or DLQ, is a mechanism used to capture messages that fail to be processed successfully after a defined number of retries.
+It helps prevent data loss and allows for safe debugging and reprocessing.

+**Example:**
+Let’s say an SQS queue triggers a Lambda function.
+If the Lambda fails to process a message after 3 attempts, that message is automatically moved to the DLQ.
+This allows engineers to inspect and handle it manually.

-Q: Which AWS services can use DLQ?
+#### **Q: Which AWS services support DLQ?**
-A: Lambda, SQS, SNS, EventBridge.
+DLQs are supported in several AWS services, including:

+- **Lambda** (for asynchronous invocations)
+- **SQS**
+- **SNS**
+- **EventBridge**

+Each of these can be configured to route failed messages to an SQS queue or SNS topic depending on the use case.

+---

-Q: How do you configure DLQ in Lambda?
+#### **Q: How do you configure DLQ in Lambda?**
-A: Under "Asynchronous invocation" → specify SQS or SNS target.

-Q: What’s the benefit?
-A: Prevent message loss, helps debug and reprocess failed events.

-Example:
-If video transcoding fails thrice, the message is moved to DLQ for manual retry.
+In the Lambda console, under **Asynchronous Invocation settings**, you can specify a DLQ target—either an SQS queue or an SNS topic.
+You also define the maximum retry attempts.
+Once that threshold is reached, the message is sent to the DLQ.

+---

+#### **Q: What are the benefits of using DLQ?**
+- **Avoids silent data loss**
+- **Helps identify and isolate problematic messages**
+- **Enables safe debugging and manual reprocessing**
+- **Improves system reliability and observability**

+**Example:**
+In a video processing pipeline, if a transcoding job fails repeatedly, the message is sent to the DLQ.
+This allows the team to inspect the payload, understand the failure, and retry manually if needed.

 ---